J2D-hackatoon/.github/profile/README.md

 - Python: For the data analysis.
 - Jupyter Notes: For the regression-model implementation.
 - Pandas & Matplotlib: For data visualization.

+# ED4ALL FrontEnd

+## About the project

+Ed 4 All is a solution for public and private education entities.
+The main goal is to facilitate decision-taking to address inequalities in Education in the city of Barcelona.
+This source aims to contribute to the achievement of one of the Sustainable Development Goals of the 2030 Agenda: QUALITY EDUCATION.
+It demonstrates the differences of every district in the city of Barcelona.

+## Features

+- Data Analysis: Analyze various socio-economic factors to identify areas in need of educational investment.
+- Display of graphics to observe how the data varies from each district in Barcelona.
+- Interactive maps for a friendly user experience

+## Technologies

+- React with Vite: For the creation of the UI
+- Typescript: For safe type code
+- Tanstack Query: To realize the calls to the API
+- TailwindCSS: For styling of the web
+- DaisyUI: Component library.